Al-Mourabitoun: The post-war years

 After a long period of inactivity throughout the 1990s, the INM finally returned to the spotlight in April 2001, when they announced in a press conference held in Beirut their official comeback to Lebanese domestic politics.
 In 2006 it re-opened offices in Beirut, the North (Tripoli and the Akkar), the Beqaa Valley and the South (Jabal Amel).
-The movement is still headed by Ibrahim Kulaylat.
+Since 2009, the movement has been led by Kulaylat's nephew and retired army general, Mustafa Hamdan.

+In popular culture

+Al-Mourabitoun fighters are featured on 1970s archived TV news footage in the episode of the 2018 Al Jazeera English War Hotels documentary series dedicated to the Holiday Inn Hotel in west Beirut.